upday/upday.github.io/_posts/blog/2017-07-20-upday_blogathon.md

 to get attention in the tech community.
 This worked out quite well.
 We received promising applications, a few of us got invited as speakers to international conferences and we also organised well-received meetups.
 Unfortunately, the driving force behind most of these activities left the company, hired by a much bigger player (another proof our efforts bear fruit).
-Since then our blog has been more or less inactive.
+And Since then our blog has been more or less inactive.

 This needed to change. **But how can one convince people to invest time and energy into something they don’t really like or want to do?**